humin11/node-caldav-server/README.md

 - first window:
     - choose a calendar On the Network
 - next window:
-    - choose protocol as CalDav
+    - protocol: choose CalDav
     - location: see the Usage part
-    - disable the offline support
+    - offline support: disable it
 - final window:
     - you can set whatever you want , since settings of final window is only used by Mozzila Lightning rather than CalDav server.